-This covers additional regulatory costs incurred by NOPSEMA in investigating major well related incidents, but only in respect of occurrences where there is a suspected breach of the titleholder's duty of care in relation to wells and well-related equipment.
+This covers additional regulatory costs incurred by NOPSEMA in investigating major well related incidents, and only in respect of occurrences where there is a suspected breach of the titleholder's duty of care in relation to wells and well-related equipment.
 Routine investigations generally require low inputs from NOPSEMA and form part of NOPSEMA's activities that are cost recovered through the annual levy.
 A major investigation would be one where actual costs incurred by NOPSEMA are in excess of \$30,000.
 Costs exceeding \$30,000 would be recovered by the investigation levy from the individual operator.

-Table 6 - estimated cost recovery revenue from well levies during the CRIS period 2018-19
+Table 6 - Estimated cost recovery revenue from Well Levies during the CRIS validity period